 Moodiness is normal in teenagers.
 A condition called depression is more than just moodiness.
 It’s a serious but treatable illness that affects your child’s mood and behavior.
 Your teen has been showing signs of depression.
 Below is more information on this often misunderstood condition.

 Depression is a mood disorder.
 This means that the condition affects your child’s mood and behavior.
 No one is exactly sure what causes depression.
-It is known that depression is associated with changes in levels of certain chemicals in the brain.
+It is associated with changes in levels of certain chemicals in the brain.
 These chemicals affect the ability to feel and experience pleasure.
 Depression may run in families, and a teen may be more likely to become depressed if someone else in the family has had depression.